JGrantHill/JGrantHill.github.io/book/_build/html/_sources/intro.md

 ## Planned Future Updates

-- Working with box score data to calculate more advanced stats.
+- Working with boxscore data to calculate team-level stats.
+- Combining boxscores over multiple games and cleaning up the data.
 - Scraping team efficiency data from BritHoops and analysing it via plots.

 ## Acknowledgements